Dolly Parton: 2005–2020: Touring and holiday album

-In July 2019, Parton made an unannounced appearance at the Newport Folk Festival in Rhode Island, and performed several songs accompanied by the Highwomen and Linda Perry.
-In 2020, Parton received worldwide attention after posting four pictures in which she showed how she would present herself on the social media platforms LinkedIn, Facebook, Instagram and Twitter.
+In July 2019, Parton made an unannounced appearance at the Newport Folk Festival in Rhode Island and performed several songs accompanied by the Highwomen and Linda Perry.
+In 2019, Parton collaborated with Christian alternative rock duet For King and Country and released a version of their hit "God Only Knows".
+She followed this by recording a duet with Christian music artist Zach Williams in the song "There Was Jesus".

+In 2020, Parton received worldwide attention after posting four pictures, in which she showed how she would present herself on social media platforms LinkedIn, Facebook, Instagram and Twitter.
 The original post on Instagram went viral after celebrities posted their own versions of the so-called Dolly Parton challenge on social media.
-On April 10, 2020, Parton re-released 93 songs from six of her classic albums.
-Little Sparrow, Halos & Horns, For God and Country, Better Day, Those Were The Days, and Live and Well are all available for online listening.
+On April 10, 2020, Parton re-released 93 songs from six of her classic albums: Little Sparrow, Halos & Horns, For God and Country, Better Day, Those Were The Days and Live and Well.
 On May 27, 2020, Parton released a brand new song called "When Life Is Good Again".
 This song was released to help keep the spirits up of those affected by the 2020 COVID-19 pandemic.
-Parton also released a music video for "When Life Is Good Again" which premiered on Time 100 talks on May 28, 2020.
+She also released a music video for "When Life Is Good Again", which premiered on Time 100 talks on May 28, 2020.

-In August 2020 Parton announced plans to release her first holiday album in 30 years, A Holly Dolly Christmas, in October 2020.
+In October 2020, Parton was featured on the single "Pink" alongside Monica, Jordin Sparks, Sara Evans and Rita Wilson.
+The single was released in aid of Breast Cancer Research.
+Parton released A Holly Dolly Christmas in October 2020.
 On December 6, CBS aired a Christmas special, "A Holly Dolly Christmas", where Parton performed songs from her album.